 The small business loan market remains stalled, as commercial banks keep lending standards tight and maintain an even tighter grip on capital.
 Alternative lenders are making a strong effort to bridge the ongoing lending gap.
 As the competition escalates, yields are being pushed downward, and alternative lenders are becoming more aggressive in their marketing, drawing attention to creative deal features and flexible loan structures.

 While this is good news for borrowers, alternative lenders continue to focus predominantly on middle market companies.
-In our experience, there is still a giant lending gap in cash-flow, second-lien, and mezzanine loans for small businesses, especially companies with under $5 million in trailing EBITDA.
+There is still a giant lending gap in cash-flow, second-lien, and mezzanine loans for small businesses, especially companies with under $5 million in trailing EBITDA.
 Very few alternative lenders offer, for instance, $1–3 million cash-flow strips, which are truly a “gap” piece.

 There is also a visible gap in equipment and real estate term loans, and also in growth-capital term loans, for small businesses.
 One of the reasons for the lending gap is that servicing these types of smaller loans can be expensive and time consuming.
 There is also a barrier to entry, with most alternative lenders lacking the necessary due diligence and underwriting skills to make these loans in the first place.